covenantxrecords-oss/covenantx/README.md

-# covenantx
+# 🧿 CovenantX Prompt Pack
-A mythic-technical platform for creator sovereignty, built on sacred geometry and regenerative design.
+This folder contains multi-agent prompts for frontend, backend, contracts, and wellness AI.